czbiohub-sf/cerebra/paper/paper.md

         QD=25.36;SOR=2.303	GT:AD:DP:GQ:PL	1/1:0,2:2:6:84,6,0
 ```

-Current methods for variant calling are incredibly powerful and robust, however, a single sequencing run can generate as many as 10^8 unique VCF records, only a small portion of which may be relevant to the researcher.
+Current methods for variant calling are incredibly powerful and robust, however, a single sequencing run can generate as many as 10^8 unique VCF records.
+Only a small portion of these VCF records are likely to be relevant to the researcher.
 In addition, variant callers report only the genomic location and not the _functional_ consequences of the variant, _i.e._ the effect the variant has on the translated protein sequence.
 We refer to these functional variants as "peptide-level variants."
 To address the unmet need for high-throughput VCF summary tools, we introduce `cerebra`, a python package that provides fast and accurate peptide-level summarizing of VCF files.